-Although we know January as the first month of the year, it didn't even exist in the Roman calendar where the first month was March!
-However, January was eventually added to honor Janus, the Roman god of beginnings and endings, which is perfect given its position in the calendar year.
+Although we know January as the first month of the year, it didn't even exist in the Roman calendar, where the first month was March!
+However, January was eventually added to honor Janus, the Roman god of beginnings and endings; this is perfect given its position in the calendar year.

-If you are in the northern hemisphere, then January is the coldest month of the year.
-In the southern hemisphere, January is the hottest month.
-To those living in Europe centuries ago, January became known as Wulfmonath (wolf month) because the wolves would come down from the mountains into the villages to search for food.
-In Germany, January is known as schneemond or snow month because of the record amounts of snow falling during these 31 days of the year.
+If you are in the Northern Hemisphere, then January is the coldest month of the year.
+In the Southern Hemisphere, January is the hottest month.
+To those living in Europe centuries ago, January became known as Wulfmonath (Wolf Month) because wolves would come down from the mountains into villages to search for food.
+In Germany, January is known as Schneemond or Snow Month due to the record amounts of snow that fall during these 31 days of the year.

 As the first month of the year, it is fitting that January is a month of firsts.
-The first Super Bowl game was in January of 1967, the first heart transplant was in January of 1964, the first national flag of America was unveiled in January of 1776, and the first female governor of the US was inaugurated in January of 1925.
+The first Super Bowl game took place in January of 1967, the first heart transplant was performed in January of 1964, the first national flag of America was unveiled in January of 1776, and the first female governor of the United States was inaugurated in January of 1925.

 Babies born in January are Capricorns if born between December 22 and January 19.
-If you are born between January 20 and February 18 you have the sign of Aquarius.
-As such, you can expect your January baby to have many wonderful traits including intelligence, patience, self-motivation, and determination.
+If you were born between January 20 and February 18, you have the sign of Aquarius.
+As such, you can expect your January baby to have many wonderful traits, including intelligence, patience, self-motivation, and determination.